ulygit/asus_rt_ac68u/README.md

 Nov 5 6:57 custom_script: Running /jffs/scripts/ddns-start (args: x.x.x.x ) - max timeout = 120s
 Nov 5 6:57 ddns: Completed custom ddns update
 ```
-3. A new log file for the script should have been created in a /tmp folder and it should contain a successful log entry.
-Find the log file by running `find / -name ddns-start.log 2>&1`.
+3. A new log file should have been created, and it should contain a successful log entry.
 4. The Cloudflare portal should reflect the updated public IP address of your router.

 > Note: If any errors occur, review the router log file and the script log file for an indication of the error or manually re-run `./cloudflare_ddns list` and `./cloudflare_ddns 1.1.1.1` to identify and troubleshoot.